Rolwaling and Lapche valley

 Camping trek in Rolwaling area

-In the Rolwaling area camping trek is recommended only for Tashi Lapcha Pass Trek.
-The rest of the treks can be done based on tea houses.
-If you prefer better service for your treks in Rolwaling such as quality food, soulful trip, and pure private trip.
-Then camping trek is the best option but it will be more expensive than tea house treks which require all camping treks supplies - camping equipment, kitchen implements, and food are all carried by pack animals like mules, Yaks, and horses.
-Even Porters are common in Nepal.
+In the Rolwaling area, camping treks are recommended only for the Tashi Lapcha Pass Trek.
+The rest of the treks can be done based on teahouses.
+If you prefer better service for your treks in Rolwaling, such as quality food, soulful trips, and pure private trips,.
+Then camping treks are the best option, but they will be more expensive than teahouse treks, which require all camping trek supplies—camping equipment, kitchen implements, and food—to be carried by pack animals like mules, yaks, and horses.
+Even porters are common in Nepal.
 All trekkers are accompanied by a guide, a cook, and usually at least one horseman or yak herder.

 Tea house Trek in Rolwaling

 Teahouse treks in the Rolwaling region are getting popular due to the new road construction and good management of trekking trails.
-Decades back trekking was possible only with a fully camping trek in the whole Gaurishankar area.
-These days lodges and homestays are available in different villages.
-Like in Lapche valley you need to stay at Lapche Monastery if you are doing a tea house trek.
-There is no food menu available, you need to eat what they provide at the monastery for monks.
-If you are planning to do a tea house trek in Rolwaling and you think that the services are similar to Annapurna and Everest area then you are wrong.
-If you have experience of trekking in Everest and looking for a similar service then Camping trek is your choice.
+Decades ago, trekking was possible only with a full camping trek in the whole Gaurishankar area.
+These days, lodges and homestays are available in different villages.
+Like in Lapche Valley, you need to stay at Lapche Monastery if you are doing a teahouse trek.
+There is no food menu available; you need to eat what they provide at the monastery for monks.
+If you are planning to do a teahouse trek in Rolwaling and you think that the services are similar to Annapurna and Everest, then you are wrong.
+If you have experience trekking in Everest and are looking for a similar service, then Camping Trek is your choice.

 Best time to Trek in Rolwaling valley

-In general trekking in Nepal is popular in the spring (Mid-March, April & May) and autumn (Mid-September, October, November) season.
-Trekking to Rolwaling in Spring and Autumn is the best time as winter is too cold and summer the routes are difficult due to the monsoon season.
+In general, trekking in Nepal is popular in the spring (mid-March, April, and May) and autumn (mid-September, October, and November).
+Trekking to Rolwaling in spring and autumn is the best time, as winter is too cold and in summer the routes are difficult due to the monsoon season.

-The Lapche valley is the only rain shadow area among all treks of the Gaurishankar conservation area.
-Even though the valley is beautiful in summer season but very few people travel during the monsoon season due to the risky trails between Lama Bagar to Lumnang.
+The Lapche Valley is the only rain shadow area among all treks of the Gaurishankar Conservation Area.
+Even though the valley is beautiful in the summer season, very few people travel during the monsoon season due to the risky trails between Lama Bagar and Lumnang.

 Top Tips for Rolwaling Trekking

-1. Whenever you are planning your trek to Rolwaling never forget to check weather focus in advance and take a printout of the coming 10 days weather focus with yourself.
+1. Whenever you are planning your trek to Rolwaling, never forget to check the weather forecast in advance and take a printout of the coming 10 days of weather forecasts with you.
 It will definitely be useful when there is no internet connection.

-3. The earlier you visit this hidden valley of Rolwaling and Lapche, it will be a more rewarding trip.
-Who knows whether the present tradition, lifestyle, culture, and its natural beauties remain the same as it or not.
+3. The earlier you visit this hidden valley of Rolwaling and Lapche, the more rewarding the trip will be.
+Who knows whether the present tradition, lifestyle, culture, and its natural beauties remain the same as they are or not?

-4. Trekking in Rolwaling valley and Bigu Gompa is easy but if you are trekking to Lapche and Tashi Lapcha Pass isn’t easy.
+4. Trekking in Rolwaling Valley and Bigu Gompa is easy, but if you are trekking to Lapche and Tashi Lapcha Pass, it isn’t easy.
 So, proper clothing and gear are essential.

 5. Staying healthy during your trekking days is key to the success of your trip.
 So, take more hot drinks and eat well.

-6. Acclimatization is necessary for trekking in the Gaurishankar area especially in Lapchi and Rolwaling valleys as you are walking in the high altitude mostly 4000 meters.
-Always flexible with your itinerary and keep spare for rest.
+6. Acclimatization is necessary for trekking in the Gaurishankar area, especially in the Lapchi and Rolwaling valleys, as you are walking at a high altitude, mostly 4000 meters.
+Always be flexible with your itinerary and keep spare time for rest.

 7. Don’t forget to choose the right season to visit this Gaurishankar area.